euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 **Possible analysis**
 - Comparing similarity of term frequency between two rows (vectors) from the matrix.
-	- This is obtained applying the dot-product on the vectors. **Note**: This ignores the differences between the vec
+	- This is obtained applying the dot-product on the vectors. **Note**: This ignores the differences between the vectors.

 $$
 a*b = \sum{a_0*b_0 + a_1*b_1+...+a_n*b_n}